ReallySecureShell/PapersPlease/README.md

 | HP OfficeJet Pro 6978 |  True  |  True  |  Version: 1.0  |

 **NOTE**:<br>
-While the above list provides known exploitable models, these do not need to be known to an attacker prior to exploiting.
+While the above list provides known exploitable models, these do not need to be known to an attacker prior to attacking.

 ## Required Software